Talitha Cumi (The X-Files): Plot

 At a fast food restaurant in Arlington, Virginia, a man draws a gun and shoots three people before he is shot by police snipers outside.
 An older man revives the gunman and his victims by touching them with the palms of his hands.

 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) arrive to investigate.
 They interview the victims and gunman, finding that the mysterious healer, Jeremiah Smith (Roy Thinnes), disappeared while being interviewed by a detective.
 Meanwhile, The Smoking Man (William B. Davis) meets with Mulder's mother Teena (Rebecca Toolan), and the two argue as someone photographs them from a distance.
 Later, Assistant Director Walter Skinner (Mitch Pileggi) notifies Mulder that Teena has suffered a stroke.
 At the hospital, Teena writes the word "PALM" on a notepad, which Mulder takes to mean her stroke is connected to Jeremiah Smith.

-Mulder finds footage of Smith being interviewed, and sees that someone else appears in Smith's place when the detective looks away.
-Meanwhile, Smith is at his place of work at the Social Security Administration (SSA) when he is captured by the Smoking Man, and taken to a high-security prison.
+Mulder finds footage of Smith being interviewed and sees that someone else appears in Smith's place when the detective looks away.
+Meanwhile, Smith is at his place of work at the Social Security Administration when he is captured by the Smoking Man and taken to a high-security prison.
 Mulder heads to his mother's home and encounters X (Steven Williams), who shows him his photos of Teena and the Smoking Man.
 Mulder searches the house and realizes that "PALM" was Teena's attempt to write "LAMP".
-He then finds an alien stiletto weapon inside one of the lamps—the same kind used by the Alien Bounty Hunter in previous episodes.
+He then finds an alien stiletto weapon inside one of the lamps—the same kind used by the Alien Bounty Hunter.